asimovpp/asimov-ccs/CONTRIBUTING.md

   template for bug reports and proposed changes.
 - check whether the proposed contribution conflicts or overlaps with any ongoing or planned work - try to discuss this with the contributor, perhaps they could collaborate on any preexisting work?
-- if the proposed contribution looks good to proceed ensure that `upstreaming` is up to date with `develop` by rebasing (see above instructions) and push the updated `upstreaming` branch to GitHub
-1. When a pull request is opened check it is targetting the `upstreaming` branch, change the target branch if necessary.
+1. When a pull request is opened check it targets the `upstreaming` branch, change the target branch if necessary.
 2. Ensure that the `upstreaming` branch is up to date by rebasing and pushing to GitHub if necessary, this might raise merge conflicts with the pull request if it has drifted from upstream